valiton/grafana-mongodb-atlas-datasource/README.md

   grafana/grafana:8.0.0
 ```

-> **Note:** Plugin ID was changed from `mongodb-atlas-datasource` to `valiton-mongodb-atlas-datasource` from v3.0.0 on due to the new plugin naming convention!
+> **Note:** Plugin ID was changed from `mongodb-atlas-datasource` to `valiton-mongodbatlas-datasource` from v3.0.0 on due to the new plugin naming convention!

 For more information about the plugin installation have a look at the [plugin official documentation](https://grafana.com/docs/plugins/installation/).